GE Aviation/WSU/Kansas Department of Commerce

 This program is a great way to prepare for a fantastic career!

 The Applied Propulsion Track fits within the existing AE BS degree program.
-Participants will complete the following required and elective courses to fulfill track requirements:
+Participants complete the following required and elective courses to fulfill track requirements (also click here):

-- Elective – A relevant course taken in Industrial, Manufacturing, and Systems Engineering or Maintenance and Reliability or Nondestructive Testing (WSU Tech campus), as approved by Dr. Myose
+- Elective – A relevant course taken in Aerospace, Industrial, Manufacturing, and Systems Engineering or Maintenance and Reliability or Nondestructive Testing (WSU Tech campus), as approved by the track coordinator, Dr. Myose

 The WSU Applied Propulsion Track is a great way to secure unique career opportunities!